itcarroll/paceship/README.md

 ## Practice

-You **should** clone this repository to practice contributing to an open science project.
+You **should** clone this repository for practice contributing to an open science project.
 Like many projects, we include a CONTRIBUTING.md guide to support first-time contributors, so take a look!

 ## Acknowledgements